binbashz/holbertonschool-sorting_algorithms/README.md

 #### What is Sorting?

-Sorting in c is the processing of arranging the data in ascending and descending order.
 There are several types of sorting in data structures, namely –
 - bubble sort,
 - insertion sort,